You’ve just spent nearly $2000 on a new M1 Mac.

 Jeez you’re gonna need some patience shifting over WIFI.

-How Long Will Migration Assistant Take Over Ethernet?
+How Long Does Migration Assistant Take Peer-To-Peer Over Ethernet?

 You’ll need a 1Gb Ethernet adapter cable to direct connect your old Mac to your new.
 The Ethernet cable must support the 1Gb standard.
 If it doesn’t.
 You’ll end up moving your user data at a slower speed.
 And it’ll take you much longer.